porkbrain/solitaire/README.md

 * D[0]
   * Maximum of 24 cards.
+  * _Default_ is 24 cards.
   * When clicked, it pushes top card to register D[1].
   * `reread` If D[0] is empty and there are rereads available, it takes back all cards from D[1], reverses them and flips them.
 * D[1]
   * Maximum of 24 cards.
+  * _Default_ is 0 cards.
   * Draggable trait limited for one card only and out only.

 ### Flush
 Flush registers extend `Stack::class`.
 The game ends when all 52 cards are stored in these registers.
+Maximum number of cards per register is 13.
+_Default_ is 0 cards.

-There are 4 flush registers F[0,1,2.3].
+There are 4 flush registers **F[0,..,3]**.
 They have Draggable trait and only one card can be put at time.
 Validating function is `canBeFlushed`.

+### Pile
+Pile registers extend `Stack::class`.
+There are 7 Pile registers, **P[0,..,6]**.
+Maximum number of cards is 19.
+Has Draggable trait with validating function `canBePutOn`.
+All cards are hidden except top one, top card of register has always to be revealed.

+_Default_ number of cards = register's index + 1.

+If there is no hidden card in any Pile register and there is less than 3 cards in Deck registers, the games ends.

 ## Draggable
 Trait is visually provided by **Vue.Draggable**.